Mark Fowler: 1990–2003

-Mark is injured in a pub brawl during which he saved the square's local hardman, Grant Mitchell (Ross Kemp), from getting glassed by a punter.
+In 1996, Mark is injured from a brawl in The Queen Victoria public house; he had saved the square's local hardman, Grant Mitchell (Ross Kemp), from getting glassed by an aggressive punter.
 However, after calling the ambulance, Grant overhears Ruth telling the paramedics about Mark's HIV status.
 Around this time, Mark wins money at an illegal poker match that takes place at the Bridge Street Cafe run by Steve Elliot (Mark Monero) and gives the money to Arthur to put towards his Wilderness Flowering Fund.
 However, problems emerged when Arthur is arrested and charged with embezzlement after being framed for the crime by his old friend Willy Roper (Michael Tudor-Barnes).
 Realising that he needed to account for his share towards the fund, Mark tells the police but he needs a witness.
 He asks Steve to help, but Steve is not willing to help due to fear of repercussions with the two gangsters who organised the game.
 Arthur spends a stretch in prison, leaving Mark devastated.
 Steve eventually decides to help, but is then forced to leave Albert Square when he is threatened by the criminal firm.
 Arthur is eventually released.

 To add to his problems, Mark is further devastated when Arthur dies of a brain haemorrhage in May 1996 – after being injured in a prison riot several weeks earlier and the Fowlers are in mourning.
 During this time, Mark's HIV issues escalates when Kathy's infant child Ben (Matthew Silver) becomes seriously ill and Grant informs his brother Phil (Steve McFadden) – the child's father – about the situation.
 Grant blackmails Ruth, telling her that she has until Arthur's funeral to give up babysitting Ben or he will tell the whole square about Mark's HIV status.
 Soon enough Phil and Kathy find out the truth about Mark's condition, which causes Ruth to lose her job as a child minder.
 Mark confronts Grant after learning he blackmailed Ruth about his HIV status, but Grant reassures Mark that he will not tell anyone else.
 On the day of his father's funeral, Mark becomes angry that Willy had attended and assaults him at the cemetery.
 He believes that he was the one who caused Arthur's death.